hemilabs/heminetwork/cmd/popmd/README.md

 - *`POPM_BITCOIN_URL`: URL to the bitcoin source of truth used in order to transmit data to and from the bitcoin network.
 [Read more on how to run your own `tbcd` instance here](../tbcd/README.md).

-- `POPM_OPGETH_URL`: URL to a public HVM-aware opgeth instance, used to retrieve keystones from the hemi network.
+- `POPM_OPGETH_URL`: URL to a public HVM-aware opgeth instance, used to retrieve keystones from the Hemi network.

 \* **NOTE**: `TBC` is the only functional bitcoin source of truth _currently_ available.